Achay009/latch_go/README.md

-Reading Crafting Interpreters and Implementing this language in JAVA
+Reading Crafting Interpreters and Implementing this language in GO